- formally, very mature, (but, substantially, childish),

 - discomfort and anxiety in having to frequenting crowded environments.

 - tendency to sneak off in front at the human relationships.

-- recurrent need of make clear-cut and absolute pauses (of a few hours or a few days) in socialization, as for to "recharge" himself and for to focus exclusively on own inner world: a classic behavior of this type is that of to interrupt of the receptivity of own cell phone and/or to absent himself suddenly and unpredictably, taking refuge in strictly private places or in unknown places (making lose own tracks).
-The very few married schizoids and the schizoids living with their parents often tend to reserve yourself own additional room with strictly exclusive access, or to purchase (or rent) a further (also small) apartment to be used as a "shelter".
+- recurrent need of take clear-cut and absolute pauses (of a few hours or of a few days) in socialization, as for to "recharge" himself and for to focus exclusively on own inner world: a classic behavior of this type is that of to interrupt of the receptivity of own cell phone and/or to absent himself suddenly and unpredictably, taking refuge in strictly private places or in unknown places (making lose own tracks).
+The very few married schizoids and the schizoids living with their parents often they tend to reserve yourself an own additional room with strictly exclusive access, or to purchase (or rent) a further (also small) apartment to be used as a "shelter".

 - recurring composure and rigid self-control (absolute absence of facial mimicry - so-called "poker face" - and of manual micro gestures); however, very brief but acute and impulsive behaviors of snobbery, impatience, retreat, fugue.

 - very wide movements of arms and of legs (never spontaneous, always mechanical and almost robotic, with a rather martial gait), with stiffness and absence or shortage of flexion in the elbows, in the knees and in the torso.